Developmental & Stem Cell Biology

 - Najeeb Siddiqui, Research Program Manager

-Translating our research into treatments for associated developmental disorders like childhood cancer, birth defects, and other paediatric diseases is how we're making an impact in child and adolescent health-care.
+The Developmental & Stem Cell Biology program is making an impact on paediatric health-care by translating our research into treatments for associated developmental disorders like childhood cancer, birth defects, and other paediatric diseases.

 We continue to develop new therapeutic approaches for children and youth through a better grasp of developmental genetics, genomics, and stem cell biology.